lizwait/Groupling/README.md

 * **Shareable Link** Easy to share link to enable users to quickly get involved.
 * **PIN Login** Users won't have to remember a username/password.
 A PIN will be shared with them to easily login.
 * **Database driven** Using Firebase, the webapp will capture user information and aggregate it in a useful manner.
+* **Google Maps** I will be incorporating Google API to include various personalized locations on the app.

 ### Technologies
 * JavaScript